The TECT Community Awards, originally scheduled for Thursday 19th March, have been postponed until further notice.

-Who Can Nominate a Group for the Awards?
+Who Could Nominate a Group for the Awards?

-Anyone can make a nomination.
-You can nominate any community group or individual in any of the 6 award categories.
-You don’t need to be directly associated with the group/person you are nominating.
+Anyone could make a nomination in any of the 6 award categories.
+Nominators did not need to be directly associated with the group/person being nominated.

 What are the Categories?

 The TECT Community Awards are divided into six categories.
-On the nomination form, groups must select one category to be judged in.
-If, in the view of the judges, an entry meets the criteria for consideration under another category, the judges reserve the right to transfer the entry to that category.
+If, in the view of the judges, an entry met the criteria for consideration under another category, the judges reserved the right to transfer the entry to that category.

 - Rising Star Award – recognising and encouraging emerging grassroots groups in our community.